pahilt/maas-sdk-go/README.md

 ### Initialization
 To start using MAAS API, `maas.Client` can be initialized with the `maas.NewClient` function .
 This function accepts a single argument, `maas.Config`.
-In general it is needed to populate the ClientID, ClientSecret, RedirectURI and DiscoveryURI parameters.
+In general it is needed to populate the ClientID, ClientSecret and RedirectURI parameters.

 ```
 client, err := maas.NewClient(maas.Config{
         ClientID:     CLIENT_ID,
         ClientSecret: CLIENT_SECRET,
         RedirectURI:  REDIRECT_URL,
-        DiscoveryURI: DISCOVERY_URL,

     })
 ```